intel/intel-extension-for-pytorch/examples/cpu/serving/torchserve/README.md

-# Serving ResNet50 INT8 model with TorchServe and Intel® Extension for PyTorch optimizations
+# Serving ResNet50 INT8 model with TorchServe and Intel® Extension for PyTorch optimizations (Deprecated)

 ## Description
 This sample provides code to integrate Intel® Extension for PyTorch with TorchServe.
 This project quantizes a ResNet50 model to use the INT8 Precision to improve performance on CPU.